echicken/MD380-Codeplug/README.md

 MCU Version D013.020.

 Certain sections of the codeplug file format have not yet been mapped.
-These include areas related to the 'Basic Information', 'Menu Item', 'Buttons Definitions', 'Privacy Setting', 'Digit Emergency System', and 'DTMF Signalling' settings.
+These include areas related to the 'Basic Information', 'Buttons Definitions', 'Privacy Setting', 'Digit Emergency System', and 'DTMF Signalling' settings.
 Whatever these sections contain in the codeplug file that you loaded (or in the default codeplug, if you didn't pass in a Buffer) will remain unchanged in the codeplug Buffer that you generate with Codeplug.serialize().

 I have no idea what the ramifications might be of reading in a codeplug file from one type of radio (a UHF MD-380, for example), modifying it, writing it,